digitalwingsacademy/codemap-explorer/README.md

 ## 🚀 Features

-- 🌍 **Interactive Map**: Locate students on a map using Leaflet.js.
+- 🌍 **Interactive Map**: Locate students and their favorite places on a map using Leaflet.js.
+- ❤️ **Favorite Places with Likes**: Students can share their favorite places, along with details like reasons for liking them, memories, and activities, and others can like these places.
+The number of likes is updated dynamically without refreshing the page.
 - 🎥 **Movie Rating Table**: Record and display students' favorite movie ratings.
 - 🏆 **Dynamic Podium**: Showcase the top-rated movies in a ranking system.
-- 📊 **Average Score Calculation**: Automatically updates the average scores.
+- 📊 **Average Score Calculation**: Automatically updates the average scores for each movie.
-- 🖼️ **Customized Pop-ups**: Detailed information about each student with images and relevant data.
+- 🖼️ **Customized Pop-ups**: Detailed information about each student and their favorite places, including images and other details.

 ---